The Cat Girl

 First Appearance: Sally #1 (I.P.C., 14 June 1969-71); Tammy (1971)

-Powers/Abilities: Cat Girl is extremely agile and superhumanly strong.
+Powers/Abilities: Cat Girl is extremely agile, and has a degree of enhanced strength.
 While wearing the cat suit she can climb like a cat, can see in the dark, and basically has all the powers of a human cat.
 These include the ability to sense danger, nails able to cut things like they were scissors, an infallible sense of direction, at least for finding her way home, and the ability to follow a scent.
 In one instance, when Cathy has been hypnotised, the trance is broken as soon as she puts on the suit.
 There are drawbacks to wearing it however - she becomes scared of water and loses her ability to swim, she becomes nervous around dogs, and she gains a craving to eat fish and wash her hands with her tongue!

-History: The daughter of a private detective (her mother was dead), Cathy discovers a cat suit in a casket in the attic, which she tries on.
+History: The daughter of a widowed private detective, Cathy discovers a cat suit in a casket in the attic, which she tries on.
 The casket had been sent to her father by a grateful African witch doctor, and imbues her with cat-like powers.
 With it she proceeds to help her father fight the Eagle, a criminal mastermind.